Photographer Paule Saviano discusses photography project Embrace and the deep-rooted stigma that surrounds gender identity.

 Everything starts with education and information.
 The lack of understanding is always the easiest path to prejudice, so if we understood a little bit more about what transgender is, it would go a long way.
 I hope that someone can see my photographs and learn about transgender or gender non-conforming people – to learn about their struggles and the fact that they just want to live a happy, productive life, just like anybody else.
 They’re not threatening anybody else’s survival or lifestyle – they’re just looking to be recognised and to be part of a society that accepts them.
 They’re not asking for anything special; they desire to be afforded the same rights that everyone else is afforded.
 They just want to be happy.

-The first exhibition of Paule Saviano’s “Embrace” will be hosted at Gallery EF in Tokyo from 2 September to 25 October 2020.
+The first exhibition of Paule Saviano’s “Embrace” was hosted at Gallery EF in Tokyo from 2 September to 25 October 2020.
 For more information, visit www.gallery-ef.com or see more of Paule’s work on his website.